Everything You Need To Know About Pisces, the Psychic Empaths of the Zodiac

-And she’s hardly the only empathetic Pisces of the world with super-psychic tendencies.
-So to better understand what makes these twin fish tick, below, learn about Pisces personality traits.
-Then get clear on how those traits translate to careers in which they thrive and types of people with whom they best connect.
+And she’s hardly the only empathetic Pisces of the world with super-psychic tendencies, which can extend to those born on the Aquarius-Pisces cusp and Pisces-Aries cusp, or dates that are close to the beginning or end of Pisces season.
+So to better understand what makes these twin fish tick, below, learn about Pisces personality traits and get clear on how those traits translate to careers in which they thrive and types of people with whom they best connect.

 Key Pisces personality traits

-“Pisces make great chameleons who can get along with a wide variety of people and find a way to flow with whatever life brings to them.” —astrologer Rachel Lang
+“Pisces make great chameleons who can get along with a wide variety of people and find a way to flow with whatever life brings to them.” —Rachel Lang, astrologer

 “They can lose themselves in relationships,” Lang says.
 “They may become disillusioned.
 They see the best in others and expect them to act accordingly.
 When others don’t live up to Pisces’ ideas of who they are, Pisces can feel blindsided and betrayed.”